bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

-Something I say often about my Web Design for Everybody classes is that it\'s unlikely that you\'re going to go off and become a professional web developer when you\'re done.
-Some of you may, that\'s great.
+Something I say often about my Web Design for Everybody classes is that it&apos;s unlikely that you&apos;re going to go off and become a professional web developer when you&apos;re done.
+Some of you may, that&apos;s great.
 But a lot of you are mostly just looking to become a little bit more knowledgeable about existing tech and that might include existing packages and tools out there that you can use.